openbaton/docs/docs/vnf-descriptor.md

 # Virtual Network Function Descriptor

 The VirtualNetworkFunctionDescriptor is contained inside the Network Service Descriptor (NSD).
-It is defined as follows:
+It is a json file and is defined as follows:

 ```json
 {